Note to Readers: We’re Under Construction Today

 Our new look and displays are on their way, but you may see some blemishes before we make the switch tonight

-We’re making some exciting changes to Noozhawk on Sunday night and, in preparation, you may catch some glimpses of what we’re up to this evening.
+We’re making some changes to Noozhawk on Sunday night and, in preparation, you may catch some glimpses of what we’re up to Sunday afternoon.
 If you can’t find what you’re looking for right away, try using our Search field toward the top of the page on the right side.
 We should be good to go — mostly — by early Monday and I think you’re going to like what you see.

 Thank you for your patience and understanding.